hsgr/librenet.gr/README.md

 (replace `crazy_einstein` with the name of your container)

-All changes you make on frontend code (css/haml) all they need is refreshing on browser.
-Changes on ruby code require to stop (`ctrl+c`) the server script and re-run it.
+To see changes you make on frontend code (haml) just refresh your browser.
+Changes on templates (haml) or on ruby code require to stop (`ctrl+c`) the server script and re-run it.

+To stop the container just type `ctrl+D`.
 Happy hacking :-)